 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We may update this Privacy Notice & Disclaimer from time to time to reflect changes in the law, best practice or a change in how we treat personal information.
-If you do not agree with the changes, you can choose to no longer use our website.
+If you do not agree with the changes, you can choose to no longer use our website or remain as our client.
 You should check this page frequently for updates.
 This notice was last updated.

 Disclaimer of Liability